Simplicity Prevails: The Emergence of Generalizable AIGI Detection in Visual Foundation Models: Simplicity Prevails: Benchmarking Modern VFMs

 \section{Simplicity Prevails: Benchmarking Modern VFMs}

 To empirically validate our hypothesis that the generalization capability of AIGI detection stems from the scale of pre-training data rather than complex architectural designs, we conduct a comprehensive comparative analysis.
 We pit simple linear classifiers trained on modern Vision Foundation Models (VFMs) against a wide array of state-of-the-art specialized detectors.
 Our evaluation protocol is designed to be rigorous and progressively challenging, spanning three distinct scenarios: standard academic benchmarks, realistic in-the-wild distributions, and unseen next-generation generative models.
-In this section, we detail our experimental setup and present the performance comparisons that establish the superiority of modern VFM baselines.